novemberrain123/calculator/README.md

 Calculator by Lim Hang Shen

-Written in .NET Core App framework
+Written in .NET 6.0

+Run using Visual Studio